 It was nearer to the later stages of the 19th century when the rules for rugby football were first formulated and codified.
 The Football Association (FA), the governing body for football in England, was formed in 1863.
 A significant event occurred in 1871 when the Blackheath Football Club decided to leave the FA and form the Rugby Football Union (RFU).
 The original code was simply known as rugby football.
 Over twenty years later, in 1895, a further split occurred with the formation of a separate code referred to as rugby league or simply league.
 As a result, the Northern Rugby Football Union (NRFU) was formed.

 The reason for the split came from disagreements over players being paid to play.
-The RFU wanted to enforce amateurism on the sport, while many players from northern England were low-earners and could not afford to take time off to play without being compensated.
+The RFU wanted to enforce amateurism in the sport, while many players from northern England were low-earners and could not afford to take time off to play without being compensated.
 Just over 30 years later, the rugby league took a significant step forward with the formation of the sport’s own world governing body.
-International Rugby League (IRL) was established in 1927 as the highest authority for rugby league.
+The International Rugby League (IRL) was established in 1927 as the highest authority for rugby league.
 IRL has continued to take the sport worldwide where, apart from England, it is particularly established in Australia and New Zealand.
-The sport is also experiencing a major growth in Africa, the Caribbean, and the Americas, with new affiliate members being admitted regularly.
+The sport is also experiencing major growth in Africa, the Caribbean, and the Americas, with new affiliate members being admitted regularly.